launchql/launchql/README.md

 **LaunchQL** is a complete ecosystem for modular PostgreSQL development.
 Design your database schema, manage it with our package manager, and get a production-ready GraphQL API automatically.
 Build composable database modules, version them like npm packages, and deploy with confidence.

-## ⚠️ In Beta

-Expect breaking changes, shifting APIs, and fast iteration as we build toward a stable release.

-If you're experimenting or exploring, feel free to dive in — but for production use, proceed with caution and track updates regularly.

 ## 🚀 Quick Start

 ```bash